-4.1.1 Where are the Boats?
+4.1.1 Where are the boats?

-The distribution of heritage boat types at various locations across the three navigations is indicated in Table 4.1 and Figure 4.1.
-The boats surveyed were classified into 11 different boat types.
-The majority of boats (122 or 67%) were found on the Grand Canal, with the largest clusters at Grand Canal Dock (28), Hazelhatch (18), Lowtown (21), and Shannon Harbour (26).
+The distribution of heritage boat types at various locations across the five navigations is indicated in Tables 4.2 and 4.3 and Figure 4.1.
+The information confirms how important the Grand Canal is for heritage boats.
+The majority (121 or 34%) were found there, with the largest clusters at Grand Canal Dock (28), Hazelhatch (18), Lowtown (21), and Shannon Harbour (26).